 Keeping it Simple

 If you don’t quite have the time to stop and celebrate, keep it simple with a little décor and easy finger food.
-You could order nachos, or set up a quick buffet table with chips and dip (think queso, sour cream, pico de gallo, and/or guacamole), cinnamon brownies and lemon-flavored soft drinks.
+You could order nachos, or set up a quick buffet table with chips and dip (think queso, sour cream, pico de gallo, and/or guacamole), cinnamon brownies and lemon-flavoured soft drinks.
 Decorate the buffet table with a nice tablecloth and fun props, and serve at lunchtime or at a large meeting.

 Be sure to post pictures of your event on a Kudos Page, and recognize everyone who helped to organize and execute the event.
 Let us know how your fiesta went, and we just might feature you in our next client newsletter!
-With a little help from Kudos, your event will have everyone feeling appreciated and saying “arriba!”.
+With a little help from Kudos, your event will have everyone feeling appreciated and saying “Arriba!”.